Rights organizations issue joint statement calling on Saudi Arabia to release detainees News

 All IGF participants — states, international organizations and individuals — must also demand the freedom of those unjustly detained for their online expression or else risk their presence at the IGF being instrumentalized to whitewash the violations of a government intent on silencing all critical voices online.

-Saudi authorities have reportedly repressed several individuals, including medical doctor Osama Khalid, fitness instructor Manahel al-Otaibi and women’s rights activist Salma al-Shehab.
+Saudi authorities have reportedly targeted several individuals, including medical doctor Osama Khalid, fitness instructor Manahel al-Otaibi and women’s rights activist Salma al-Shehab.
 These individuals have been sentenced to prison for promoting women’s rights online, swaying public opinion and violating public morals.

 Human Rights Watch further claimed that Saudi authorities often use transnational repression against overseas critics to coerce them back to Saudi Arabia.

-UN experts also appealed to Saudi Arabia on September 15, 2023, to revoke the death sentence of Mohammad Al Ghamdi, another brother of Asaad al-Ghamdi, accused of social media dissent.
+UN experts also appealed to Saudi Arabia on September 15, 2023, to revoke the death sentence of Mohammad al-Ghamdi, another brother of Asaad al-Ghamdi, accused of social media dissent.